Stevens-Electric-Boatworks/Manned-Boat/README.md

  * For more information about the ROS2 specfic components of this project, check out the documentation in there (WIP)

+** Current Development is happening in `pre-navy-testing`.
+This is currently the codebase that is being used to prepare for the Navy Event.
+Once the event is over, changes will be merged from that branch back onto main.

+** Documentation is still being written, but CAN motors are working.

 ## FAQ

 #### How is this different from the 2017-2024 Control System?